-I am Cassandra and live in the panhandle of Florida.
+I am Cassandra, and I live in the panhandle of Florida.
 I grew up in Southern California, and after high school, I moved to Loma Linda to get into the nursing field.
-In my early 20s, I was struggling with weight gain, and not living a healthy lifestyle.
+In my early 20s, I was struggling with weight gain and not living a healthy lifestyle.
 After feeling tired and overweight, one day, I decided it was time to take charge and change my lifestyle.

 I have also concluded the spiritual feeding element is important to balance.
 As a Christian, having a spiritual path to Christ is what keeps us balanced, to have that internal peace with our Lord Savior, Jesus Christ.
-1 Corinthians 6:20 states "For you were bought at a price; therefore glorify God in your body and in your spirit, which is God's."
-God gave us only one body and it is up to us to take care of that body so that we can be good stewards for Christ and live a life free of disease and illness as He promised us.
+1 Corinthians 6:20 states, "For you were bought at a price; therefore glorify God in your body and in your spirit, which is God's."
+God gave us only one body, and it is up to us to take care of that body so that we can be good stewards of Christ and live a life free of disease and illness as He promised us.
 Remember, our purpose here is to follow God, spread His word, and love one another.
 If our bodies are unfit, how can we do God's work?

 My third story includes my mother.
 She suffers from severe fibromyalgia and arthritis and is given a cocktail of drugs to block the pain.
 However, the doctors have not been able to get to the root of her problem.
-People I met every day, have the same diagnosis and take the same meds.
+People I meet every day have the same diagnosis and take the same meds.
 No one knows what the cause is or really knows what the problem is.
 Doctors today just give a general diagnosis and prescribe meds and send people on their way.
 She takes sleeping pills and pain pills as part of her daily routine.
 Over the last several years, I have lost several friends due to cancer and heart attacks.
-People I know, have no energy, are depressed, and are just tired.
+People I know have no energy, are depressed, and are just tired.

 Instead, we should focus on the root cause and resolve the problem or prevent the problem from happening.
-The foods, the cosmetics that contain chemicals, which we consume are making people very ill.
+Foods, cosmetics that contain chemicals, and home cleaning products are making people very ill.
 Again, I have seen many people become very sick due to a large number of environmental factors.
 Some illnesses stem from emotions within ourselves which can lead to depression.
-Dealing with stress, anger, frustration, and keeping those emotions inside, is not a healthy process.
+Dealing with stress, anger, and frustration and keeping those emotions inside is not a healthy process.
 Eventually, your healthy immune system will not be able to handle the stresses for a long period of time.
-It is important you eat healthily, drink clean water, reduce the number of chemicals in your household, and along with using nontoxic hygiene products.
+It is important you eat healthily, drink clean water, reduce the number of chemicals in your household, and avoid using nontoxic hygiene products.
 These steps can be a good start.
-Having a strong spiritual side and having a social life with friends and family are also important to keep that overall balance.
+Having a strong spiritual side and having a social life with friends and family is also important to keep that overall balance.
 Reach out to God, seek His word, and trust in Him to guide you.
 He can help you change your life if you are ready to commit.